eighty20results/e20r-tracker/README.txt

 * Add timeout error handling to jQuery.ajax() or .post() operations
 * Update shortcode section in Readme
 * Remove or comment out shortcode arguments that aren't used
+* Use $currentProgram global in getDelay.
+* Make sure startdate gets converted to a timestamp value before use.
+* We don't use 0 as the first day of the program, so correct the daysBetween() calculation.
+* Be consistent in loading settings for a program.
+Set program startdate for the current user based on their membership startdate.
+* Remove special handling for membership systems in $e20rProgram->startdate() (It's now in the loadProgram() code).
+* Remove obsolete code
+* Handle startdate correctly (it's set to monday)

 = 0.9.9 =